-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-KT/A
+FORM 10-KT

-Amendment No. 1

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

-For the Fiscal Year Ended \\\\\

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE EXCHANGE ACT

-For the Transition Period from September 1, 2011 to December 31, 2011

-VOLITIONRX LIMITED

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of Incorporation)

-(Commission File Number)

-150 Orchard Road Orchard Plaza 08-02 Singapore 238841 (Address of principal executive offices) Telephone: (201) 618-1750 Facsimile: +65 6333 7235 (Registrant's Telephone Number)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes 🗌 No 🗴

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes 🗌 No 🗴

-(IRS Employer

-Identification Number)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.

-Yes x No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-KT or any amendment to this Form 10-KT.
+☐ OF 1934 ANNUAL REPORT PURSUANT TO SECTION IS OR IS (d) OF THE SECURITIES EXCHANGE ACT For the Fiscal Year l Ended x TRANSITION REP PORT PURSUANT TO SECTION 13 O OR 15(d) OF THE EXCHANGE ACT For the Transition P Period from September 1, 2011 to Decem nber 31, 2011 VOLITIONRX LIM ITED (Exact name of registrant as specified i n its charter) (State or of of Inco - 000-30402 (Commission File Number) 150 Orchard Road Orchard Plaza 08-02 Singapore 238841 (Address of principal executive offices Telephone: (201) 618-1750 Facsimile: +65 6333 7235 (Registrant's Telephone Number) t is a well-known seasoned issuer, as defin ed in Rule 405 of the Securities Act.
+Yes No X Indicate by che eck mark if the registrant t is not required to file reports pursuant to S Section 13 or Section 15(d) of the Act.
+Yes No X Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securiti Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such report and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes No I contained, to the nowledge, in definitive proxy or informati Regulation S-K is not contained herein, and will not be ion statements incorporated by reference in Part III of

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗴

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of December 31, 2011 was \$9,781,132 based upon the price (\$2.60) at which the common stock was last sold as of the last business day of the most recently completed fourth fiscal quarter, multiplied by the approximate number of shares of common stock held by persons other than executive officers, directors and five percent stockholders of the registrant without conceding that any such person is an "affiliate" of the registrant for purposes of the federal securities laws.
-Our common stock is traded in the over-the-counter market and quoted on the Over-The-Counter Bulletin Board under the symbol "VNRX.OB"

-As of May 1, 2012, there were 8,645,652 shares of the registrant's \$0.001 par value common stock issued and outstanding.

-Documents incorporated by reference: None
+2 · · · · · · · · · · · · · · · · · · · a non-accelerated filer, or a smaller porting company" in Rule 12b-2 of the Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller Reporting Company x Indicate by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchange Act).
+Yes \( \square\) No \( \sqrt{x} \) 2011 was \$9,781,132 based upon recently completed fourth fiscal quaexecutive officers, directors and five the price (\$2.60) at which arter, multiplied by the appre e percent stockholders of the ral securities laws.
+Our con- the common stock was last sold as roximate number of shares of com- e registrant without conceding that mmon stock is traded in the over- of the registrant as of December 31, s of the last business day of the most mon stock held by persons other than any such person is an "affiliate" of the the-counter market and quoted on the As of April 10, 2012, there were 8, 645,652 shares of the regis trant's \$0.001 par value common st ock issued and outstanding.
+Documents incorporated by reference ce: None 2

-EXPLANATORY NOTE

-This Amendment No. 1 to our Transition Report on Form 10-KT originally filed on April 16, 2012 (the "Original Filing"), is being made to respond to certain comments received from the Staff of the Securities and Exchange Commission and to file herewith the interactive data exhibits pursuant to Item 601(b)(101) of Regulation S-K. For convenience and ease of reference, the Company is filing this Form 10-KT in its entirety with all applicable changes and unless otherwise stated, all information contained in this amendment is as of April 16, 2012, the filing date of the Original Filing.
-Except as stated herein, this Amended Form 10-KT/A does not reflect events or transactions occurring after such filing date or modify or update those disclosures in the Original Filing that may have been affected by events or transactions occurring subsequent to such filing date.